spectral-compute/scale-docs/docs/manual/inline-ptx.md

 ### Querying warp size

-PTX defines the `WARP_SIZE` global constant which can be used to access the warp size directly.
+PTX defines the `WARP_SZ` global constant which can be used to access the warp size directly.
 It's a compile-time constant in nvidia's implementation as well as in SCALE, so there is no cost to using this and doing arithmetic with it (like with `warpSize` in CUDA code).